zijundeng/pytorch-semantic-segmentation/README.md

 3. Set your model and training parameters in **train.py** and then run.

 ## Reference
-1. I have borrowed some code from these nice repositories: [[1]](https://github.com/bodokaiser/piwise), [[2]](https://github.com/ycszen/pytorch-ss).
+I have borrowed some code from these nice repositories: [[1]](https://github.com/bodokaiser/piwise), [[2]](https://github.com/ycszen/pytorch-ss).
 Thank them for the sharing.

 ## TODO
-1. DeepLab
+1. DeepLab v3
+2. RefineNet
-2. CRFAsRNN
+3. CRFAsRNN
+4. Some evaluation criterion (e.g. mIOU)
-3. More dataset
+5. More dataset
-4. And so on